 Exports from Colombia increased by 27.4 percent over a year to USD 3.25 billion in July of 2021, following a 33.1 percent rise in June.
 Shipments grew mostly for manufactured goods (42.4 percent), of which chemicals and related (34.2 percent) and fuels (32.6 percent).
 Also, a significant increase was seen in sales of food, beverages, and agriculture (17.8 percent), namely bananas (53.5 percent).
 Meanwhile, Colombian exports of crude oil totalled 8.7 million barrels, 44.6 percent less than the previous year.
 The most important trading partners were the United States (28.8 percent), China (10.3 percent), Ecuador (6.2 percent), and Brazil (4.7 percent). source: Dane, Colombia

 Exports in Colombia averaged 1.15 USD Billion from 1958 until 2021, reaching an all time high of 5.71 USD Billion in March of 2012 and a record low of 0.02 USD Billion in December of 1963.
 This page provides - Colombia Exports - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Colombia Exports - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Exports in Colombia is expected to be 4.00 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Exports in Colombia to stand at 3.70 in 12 months time.
-In the long-term, the Colombia Exports is projected to trend around 5.00 USD Billion in 2020, according to our econometric models.
+Exports in Colombia is expected to be 3.10 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Colombia Exports is projected to trend around 3.40 USD Billion in 2022 and 3.80 USD Billion in 2023, according to our econometric models.